Tourist in Your Own Town

 Seattle’s Cost of Living Is More Complicated than You Think

 A University of Washington researcher created an alternative to the official poverty line nearly three decades ago.
-What does it reveal about what we need?
+What does its adoption—or lack thereof—reveal about what we need?

 01/13/2023 By Angela Cabotaje